mersad998/node-js-Playground/mongodb-handbook.md

   `db.users.find({},{firstName: 1})`

 * ‍‍`skip` in db will ignore records from index 0 into index the skip value that you passed
+* ‍‍`limit` will count records and return records from index 0 into the value that you passed tou your limit parameter